PAXECT-Interface/paxect-selftune-plugin/README.md

 A cross-platform, self-tuning engine that combines five adaptive control techniques in one unified module: guard mode, overhead control, logging, smoothing, and self-learning.
 Fully deterministic.
 No AI or heuristic randomness.

-Optimized for **Linux, Windows, macOS, FreeBSD, Android, and iOS** — plug-and-play with zero dependencies and no vendor lock-in.
+Optimized for **Linux, Windows, macOS, FreeBSD, Android, and iOS**

+Plug-and-play with zero dependencies and no vendor lock-in.

 ---